DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 Enjoying this deep-dive?
 Here's how you can help:
 - 👏 **Clap for this article** – It helps more people find it.
-- 🔔 **Follow me** – I write about AI, programming, data science, and cool tech.
+- 🔔 **Follow me** – I write about AI, programming, data science, and other interesting tech.
 More posts like this are coming!
 - 💬 **Leave a comment** – Have you struggled with RAG?
 Found a better way to chunk data?
 Let's talk!

 # 🧩 RAG Problem #1: Context Blindness